awwx/ar/readme.md

 (see https://github.com/awwx/ar/pull/1 for the above)

+* When a runtime is passed to eval, it isn't running ac from the passed runtime.
 * Date/time tests are failing on different computers... maybe a timezone problem?
 * The dependency loader should track which files have been loaded by